Crowder College

 IPEDS uses the Classification of Instructional Programs (CIP) standard, so the categories may not match the exact concentrations offered by Crowder College.

-In false, the most common bachelors degree concentration at Crowder College was N/A with N/A degrees awarded.
+In 2021, the most common associates degree concentration at Crowder College was General Studies with 283 degrees awarded.

-This visualization illustrates the percentage of degree-majors recipients from bachelors degree programs at Crowder College according to their major.
+This visualization illustrates the percentage of degree-majors recipients from associates degree programs at Crowder College according to their major.

 View Data